Mephisto405/OptaGen/README.md

 ## Features

-star signs(*) indicate the original implementation of the author of [Optix-based renderer](https://github.com/knightcrawler25/Optix-PathTracer).
+The star sign(*) indicates the original implementation of the author of the [Optix-based renderer](https://github.com/knightcrawler25/Optix-PathTracer).

 ### Part 1: Renderer